PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 09:28:23
+Last updated: 2024-04-06 09:28:58
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: Some of you cared.
+None of you cared enough. - Hannah Baker